STAT545-UBC-hw-2018-19/hw03-yavyx/hw03-yavyx.md

 ![](hw03-yavyx_files/figure-markdown_github/unnamed-chunk-5-1.png)

-We used the mean of every continent in each year to get a cleaner plot.
 Here we can see the trend for life expectancy in all the continents is going up.
 For the table, we used the `tidyr::spread()` function to make it more visually appealing to us.
 The trimmed argument discards 12.5% percent on each side of the distribution in each continent.

 ### Task 4